 Often we receive messages from applicants who want to verify that their materials are received.
 Due to the amount of applicants we cannot individually verify if your materials are received.

 Here is some useful information to help you monitor when your application is complete:

-The closer to the deadline, the more applications are received and there should be expected an additional wait-time for materials to appear online.
+The closer to the deadline, the more applications are received and additional wait-time for materials to appear online should be expected.

 Those who are submitting close-to or exactly on December 1st:

 Multiple Rackham programs have a December 1st deadline.
 Rackham Admissions will do the best they can to get items online as quickly as possible.
 However, items received between November 28th and December 1st may take additional time to be verified and uploaded into the UM Friend account system.

 It is December 2nd-3rd and I still do not see a letter of recommendation in my friend account, what should I do?

 This depends on how the letter was submitted:

 - If you have sent the recommender a link, they may still upload their letter and should do so immediately.

 - If you sent a physical letter form, this may already be at the Rackham, but may take a few more days for it to uploaded to UM Friend account.